gmazzap/Hierarchy/README.md

 However, it is possible to use a different template finder class to do something different.

-All template finder classes have to implements the `TemplateFinderInterface` interface.
+All template finder classes have to implement the `TemplateFinderInterface` interface.

-The library comes with some classes that implements that interface, and of course, it is possible to write a custom one.
+The library comes with some classes that implement that interface, and of course, it is possible to write a custom one.

+Below a list of shipped template finder classes.

 #### `FoldersTemplateFinder`